virtualritz/after-effects/README.md

 in your `Cargo.toml` file.

 The release build doesn't catch panics by default to not any additional overhead.
-You can opt-in for the panic handler by enabling cargo feature "catch-panics" (`features = ["catch-panics"]`)
+You can opt-in for the panic handler by enabling cargo feature "catch-panics" (`features = ["catch-panics"]`).

-### Help Wanted/To Do
+## Help Wanted/To Do

 * If you need a suite that's not yet wrapped, feel free to create a PR wrapping that suite.